krynecouk/cheatsheets/vim.md

 - H		# high of window
 - M		# medium of window
 - L		# low of window

+- ctrl + U	# UP half page
+- ctrl + D	# DOWN halp page

+- zt 		# cursor on top
+- zz		# cursor on the middle
+- zb		# cursor on the bottom
 ```

 `:changes`